- Undergraduate Programs

-The MABE would prepare students to serve in various capacities within the church or para-church settings in either professional positions or as lay leaders.
+The MABE prepares students to serve in various capacities within the church or para-church settings in either professional positions or as lay leaders.
 The program allows students to develop new ministries in response to an identified need in their church or community.
-The program would be useful in developing students who are able to preach regularly in various ministry contexts.
+The program is useful in developing students who are able to preach regularly in various ministry contexts.

 Purpose and Goals

 The MABE offers the creative research normally found in a Doctor of Ministry degree on the Masters level.
 Throughout the program you'll advance your capacity for interpretation and preaching in order to transform your community for Christ.